TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-ge-hpe-mini/README.txt

 http://www.ger-fae.com/Hpe_mini_ac2.html

-The default configuartion (and pre-compiled bit files) contains a leon3 configuration with SDRAM controller and Ethernet DSU.
+The default configuration (and pre-compiled bit files) contains a leon3 configuration with SDRAM controller and Ethernet DSU.
 The IP address for the ethernet DSU is 192.168.0.68 .
 The 'info sys' command in grmon returns the following report: